dorawyy/cpen321-w24-Get2Class/documentation/M3_Requirements_and_Design.md

     - Updated dependency diagram to match changes to section 4.1.
 8. Updated section 4.8, on March 2.
     - Updated description of complexity component and pseudo code to better align with our actual implementation.
+9. Updated section 3.3-2.1.3a, on March 15.
+    - Changed failure case from uploading invalid file to uploading file to wrong term.
+This change was made because the library we use doesn't allow you to upload a file of the wrong type so this would not be testable.
+10. Updated section 3.3-5, on March 15.
+    - Changed use case to match what was actually implemented which was much more complex.

 ## 2. Project Description
 Get2Class is a gamified calendar to help students get to class on time.
 The main target audience for this app will be UBC students and professors.
 The main problem we are trying to solve is simplifying the Workday Student calendar as it is unintuitive and difficult to use.
 We will make it easy to set up your calendar using data from Workday.
 It can be difficult, especially for first-year’s, to find your classes using the building acronym on Workday.
 We will provide maps and walking routes.
 Additionally, we want to help motivate students to be punctual and attend their classes.
 Our application aims to solve this by implementing a notification and points system that helps and motivates users to go to classes and provides best routes to reach their next class.